QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

 - ``EXEC_TRANSFER_CALL``: called before restoring native execution for the method.
 - ``EXEC_TRANSFER_RETURN``: called after the execution of the method.

-These two events can be used to retrieve the method and its parameters before the call and its return value after.
+These two events can be used to retrieve the method and its parameters before the call, and its return value afterward.
 ``EXEC_TRANSFER_CALL`` can also be used to emulate a method call.